bigOconstant/keycloak-service-to-service/README.md

-# oidc openid connect Example for service to service communication with Keycloak
+# Keycloak Service to Service examples and example code

 ## Setup